metaclass-nl/tutorial-api-platform/README.md

   unlikely that the user knows both by head.
 To make it more usefull the start field should only require a date to search for all Hours that start on that date
 - a field for employee.function should be added
+- Redux Form should know the form under a different name so that it keeps a separate state

 As requirements change in the future the search form may be expected to change and divert more and more from the edit form.
 It therefore is OK to simply copy the code from